How to implement remote, digital Speech Teletherapy / Telepractice

 Using Boom Cards In Speech Teletherapy/Telepractice:

-How do BOOM Card™s work?
+See my detailed post on how to use BOOM Cards in therapy.
 After you have purchased your resources on Teachers Pay Teachers or on the Boom site directly, follow these steps:

 First, you must click HERE to open a FREE Boom Learning℠ account.
 This will give you and your students access to any set of flashcards/card decks that you purchase.
 You can access those cards from any digital device, including your iPad.
 Try some FREE Boom Cards!

-If you are using the Zoom teletherpy platform, make sure you have your Boom Cards open in a separate tab.
+If you are using a teletherapy platform, make sure you have your Boom Cards open in a separate tab.
+You and the student should NOT be using an iPad.
 You can share your screen (on Zoom it’s the green “share” button) with the student.
 Open the card deck you would like to play.
 You will need to decide if you want to give control of the screen to the child (consider their age/maturity) if not, have them verbally tell you which button or answer to select and you do it.

 Worried about student privacy?
 See how to safeguard that HERE.